Local approximation of multipartite quantum measurements: Proof of Theorem

-Path $\Pi_r(s)$ consists of a sequence of piecewise local paths starting from $F_0=\IC_\HC$ at node $n=0$ and continuing with each local measurement to node $n=1,2,\cdots,r$.
-Each segment of this path starts at parent node $F_n$ and follows a straight line to child node $F_{n+1}$.
+Path $\Pi_r(s)$ consists of a sequence of piecewise-local segments starting from $F_0={\cal I}_{\cal H}$ at node $n=0$ and continuing with each local measurement to node $n=1,2,\cdots,r^\prime$ (we include $r^\prime\le r$ to allow for branches that terminate before round $r$).
+The $(n+1)$th segment of this path starts at parent node $F_n$ and follows a straight line to child node $F_{n+1}$.
 Let us parametrize this path in terms of the trace---with $s$ decreasing through the interval $\left[0,D\right]$ starting at $D$ and moving toward $0$.
 Then, each segment is